 Step 4.
 Click the ▼ button at the bottom of the program to choose an output folder.
 Finally, press Run to start the conversion.

-Once your video is made Chrome-compatible, you should be able to open and play the video in Chrome browser without error.
+Once your video is made Chrome-compatible, you can try the following methods to open and play the video in Chrome browser.

 The easiest way to open a video file in Chrome is to drag and drop it to the Chrome shortcut on your desktop.
 Then the browser will open with your video playing automatically.